sampsaoinonen/TiRa-RouteOptimizer/documentation/implementation.md

 Both algorithms were benchmarked against Dijkstra’s algorithm, which served as a reference for correctness and performance validation.
 While Dijkstra guarantees the shortest path, its lack of heuristic guidance makes it slower than both A* and Fringe Search.

+### Achieved Results:
 ![A_star_vs_Fringe_Search_performance_test](./images/A_star_vs_Fringe_Search_performance_test.jpg)

+## Limitations and Suggestions for Improvements

+1. **Optimization of Fringe Search**: Despite numerous attempts to optimize Fringe Search, it remains slower than A* in most cases.
+Some kind of hybrid approaches could improve its speed but it can be controversal if the algorithm can be labeled as Fringe Search after all the changes.
+2. **Handling larger graphs**: The current implementation processes medium to large graphs, but for very large geographic regions, further memory optimizations or parallel processing techniques could improve performance.
+3. **GUI enhancements**: The frontend could be enhanced with more interactive features, such as dynamically updating the routes when the user choose between walk, bike or car routes.
+4. **Monitoring memory usage**:  Including a feature to monitor and display memory usage for different algorithms during the route calculation would provide users with more insights, especially in comparing the efficiency of the algorithms
+5. **Comparing heurestics**:  The application could be extended to allow users to choose and compare different heuristics, such as Manhattan, Euclidean, or Haversine distances.
+This would enable users to evaluate the performance and accuracy of the algorithms under different conditions and heuristics, providing a richer comparison between pathfinding strategies.

 ## Use of Large Language Models (LLMs)